Ali246801232/CIEPaperFinder/README.md

 [<img src="https://i.postimg.cc/WzFR1Npv/README-Blank-Window.png" width="271">](https://postimg.cc/ZvSsfhy7)

 To download your desired resource, you will need to enter the required information for the resource and then press the "Download File" button.
 Keep in mind that this program assumes that you have basic knowledge as to how CIE examinations work.
 Namely how exam sessions work, what subject codes are, how papers are numbered, and what the different types of resources are.
 In case you're unaware, subject codes are 4-digit numbers that identify a given CIE subject; for example, Chemistry has the code "5054".
-Additionally, you must input paper number and variant as a 2-digit number, the first digit being the paper number and the second digit being the variant; for example, paper 2, pariant 3 would be "23".
+Additionally, you must input paper number and variant as a 2-digit number, the first digit being the paper number and the second digit being the variant; for example, paper 2, variant 3 would be "23".
 The rest of the options are drop-downs so you won't have to worry about formats for those.

 ### Example Usage

-As an example of how to use the program, let's say you want to download the marking scheme for paper 1, variant 2 for O-Level Physics (5054) from the examinations held in May/June of 2018.
+As an example of how to use the program, let's say you want to download the marking scheme for paper 2, variant 2 for O-Level Chemistry (5070) from the examinations held in May/June of 2015.
 To accomplish this, you would need to enter the following details and then press the "Download File" button:

 [<img src="https://i.postimg.cc/LX0KSYpD/README-Filled-Window.png" width="271">](https://postimg.cc/5YvkqtjQ)